 Students will range in age between 15 and 18 years old.

 The YES program provides scholarships to students from countries with significant Muslim populations.
-Although the majority of students are Muslims, there are also Christians, Hindus and Buddhists.
+Although the majority of students are Muslims, there are also Christians, Hindus, Buddhists, and those who practice no religion.
 This religious diversity helps teach the students about respect and appreciation for the religions in their home country.
 This also initiates a religious dialogue for Iowa families and schools.

 Yes.
 IRIS staff contacts host families and students a minimum of two times per month.
 Schools are contacted once a month to provide support as needed.
 IRIS staff members are always available to help students, host families or schools in the case that something were to come up in the meantime.
 IRIS gathers students together two to three times each year for informational meetings and fun activities.